digital-asset/daml/daml-script/daml/daml-script-index-template.rst

 .. _daml-script-api-docs:

-DAML Script Library
+Daml Script Library
 ====================

-The DAML Script library defines the API used to implement DAML scripts.
-See :doc:`/daml-script/index`:: for more information on DAML script.
+The Daml Script library defines the API used to implement Daml scripts.
+See :doc:`/daml-script/index`:: for more information on Daml script.

 {{{body}}}